New South Wales 620/720 class railcar

 The 620/720 class railcars are a class of diesel-hydraulic multiple units (DHMU) built by the New South Wales Government Railways and operated from 1961 until 2007.
+Originally going in service under the Department of Railways, the railcars were built at Chullora Railway Workshops.

 Construction

 The 620/720 class railcars were an evolution of the 600/700 railcars that had been built in 1949/50.
 Like their predecessors they were built with an aluminium body on a steel frame at the New South Wales Government Railways' Chullora Railway Workshops.
 However they were fitted with different engines, transmissions and electrical systems.
 Six received two 8-cylinder Rolls-Royce C8SFLH with Rolls-Royce DFR 11500 transmissions, 11 received two 6-cylinder GM Detroit Diesel 6/110 with Allison RC3 transmissions and one received two 6-cylinder Cummins NHHRTO-6-B1 engines with Twin Disc DFFR 10034 transmissions.
 Electrically, the class was compatible with the 900 Class DEB sets and both classes could work interoperably.

 History

 The first five sets were ordered to operate suburban services out of Newcastle and were fitted with economy class seats throughout.
 The next six were constructed with both first and economy class accommodation to operate longer services out of Newcastle and between Liverpool and Campbelltown until the latter section was electrified in 1968.
 The remaining seven were constructed to operate regional services including :